The bottleneck

 Stop steering.

-Let it loop.
+Let it learn.

 Just keep nudging